 - Credit cards have high interest rates.
-Unless your business card comes with a 0 percent offer for new purchases, it can be very expensive to carry a balance on it.
+Unless your business credit card for startups comes with a 0% offer for new purchases, it can be expensive to carry a balance on it.

 - Credit cards can foster sloppy financial habits if you’re not disciplined about paying off your balance each month.

-Getting a business credit card is an important part of growing a small business.
-For many small business owners, it’s one of the first big steps in separating your personal finances from your business finances.
-When it’s time to apply for a business card for your startup, think about which problems you’d like your business credit card to solve – and then look for cards that provide the solution you’re looking for.
-Think of it like writing a job description and finding the candidate that’s the best fit.
+Getting a credit card is an important part of growing a small business.
+For many small business owners, it’s one of the first steps in separating your personal finances from your business finances.
+When it’s time to apply for a business card for your startup, think about which problems you’d like your card to solve – and then look for cards that provide the solution you’re looking for.
+Think of it as writing a job description and finding the candidate that’s the best fit.

 As your startup continues to grow, start thinking beyond business credit cards.
 The next step might be a small business loan, a crowdfunding project or a group of investors.
 Business credit cards for startups are excellent tools to help you cover day-to-day expenses while earning rewards, but they aren’t the only way to finance a startup – and you’ll know when it’s time to start exploring other options.